chriskok/BookNotes/Artificial_Intelligence_by_Russell_and_Norvig.md

 ### Chapter 3: Solving Problems By Searching
 * pg 65: In general, an agent with several immediate options of unknown value can decide what to do by first examining future actions that eventually lead to states of known value.
 * pg 66: "A search algorithm takes a problem as input and returns a solution in the form of an action sequence."
 Not what I initially thought of when I read search algorithm.
+Edit: now that I read further on, it's actually pretty much the same thing.
+* pg 79: The typical structure of a search algorithm is;
+function CHILD-NODE(problem, parent , action) returns a node return a node with
+    STATE = problem.RESULT(parent.STATE, action),
+    PARENT = parent, ACTION = action,
+    PATH-COST = parent.PATH-COST + problem.STEP-COST(parent.STATE, action)
+Where:
+• n.STATE: the state in the state space to which the node corresponds;
+• n.PARENT: the node in the search tree that generated this node;
+• n.ACTION: the action that was applied to the parent to generate the node;
+• n.PATH-COST: the cost, traditionally denoted by g(n), of the path from the initial state to the node, as indicated by the parent pointers.
+* pg 84: Uniform-cost search, similar to BFS but down with a priority queue with ordering based on g(n) or the cost of each path.
+The minimum cost path gets expanded first and the smallest cost to get to any particular node is saved in that node.
+* pg 87: Depth-limited search, similar to DFS but stops at a certain limit.
+* pg 89: Iterative deepening DFS, using DFS but runs through it at each level until it finds all goals (we say it runs till the depth of the shallowest goal node, d).
+O(b^d) time, O(bd) space.
+* pg 91: Bidirectional search, run two searches, one from the goal and one from the initial state and hope they meet.
+The idea is that b^(d/2) + b^(d/2) is much less than b^d.
+O(b^(d/2)) time and space.